rhdemo/django-swiftbrowser/README.md

     [filter:formpost]
     use = egg:swift#formpost
-3) Update the settings.py file for your settings.
+3) ONLY IF YOU DID ALT INSTALL: Update the settings.py file for your settings.
 It is located somewhere like: /usr/lib/python2.7/site-packages/swiftbrowser/settings.py

     From git clone dir: